rarible/protocol/docs/overview/glossary.md

 **Take**

-Take side of the order, what order creator wants to get in return for `make` side.
+Take the side of the order, what order creator wants to get in return for `make` side.

 **Token ID**